 - Third party: content linked from your webpage over which you do not have direct control (i.e. ads, social plugins, analytics tags)

 Rigor Optimization makes it simple to classify first and third party hosts so that you can ignore content you don't control.
-We recommend either defining first party hosts for each snapshot, or globally whitelisting first party hosts and blacklisting known third parties.
+We recommend either defining first party hosts for each snapshot, or globally allowing first party hosts and blocking known third parties.
 Learn more in this blog post.

 Similar to defining a global Defect Check Policy, Rigor users can personalize all results within an Optimization snapshot.
 This includes: